 In this post I explain how to take apart an Acer Aspire 5820T series laptop.

-I will take apart the laptop base assembly down to the motherboard.
+I will take it apart down to the motherboard.

-STEP 1-5: Accessing and removing laptop memory, hard drive, DVD drive.
+STEP 1-5: Accessing both memory modules, hard drive, DVD drive.

-STEP 24-25: Accessing laptop cooling fan, CMOS battery and DC power jack harness.
+STEP 24-25: Accessing the cooling fan, CMOS battery and DC power jack harness.

-If you would like to replace the laptop screen, you should check this LCD replacement guide.
-I think it will be very similar.
+If you would like to replace the LCD screen, you should check this LCD replacement guide.
+It should be very similar.

-Make sure the laptop is turned off before you start disassembly.
+Make sure the computer is turned off before you start disassembly.

 STEP 1.